jgoalby/log2div/README.md

 # log2div

-Console logging in the browser to a div for browsers without developer tools.
+## Project Goals
+- Provide console logging support in any browser, especially ones with no or limited developer tools.
+- Output console log messages to a div.
+- A single well-documented javascript file for low-friction integration in projects.

 # What?